-The Lake Michigan Shoreline is comprised of 51 assessment units which span the entire 64 miles of contiguous Illinois Lake Michigan shoreline (excluding harbors and harbor entrances).
-The Lake Michigan Shoreline is assessed for primary contact use using beach closure data collected at beaches within the 51 assessment units, in Lake and Cook counties.
-The closures are determined from E. coli bacteria samples collected by municipal and county agencies that manage the beaches.
+The Lake Michigan Shoreline comprises 51 assessment units that span the entire 64 miles of Lake Michigan shoreline (excluding harbors and harbor entrances) of Illinois.
+The Lake Michigan Shoreline is assessed for primary contact use by using beach-closure data collected at beaches in the 51 assessment units, in Lake and Cook counties.
+The closures are determined from samples of E. coli bacteria collected by municipal and county agencies that manage the beaches.

 For assessments in Lake Michigan Harbors, Illinois EPA uses data collected from the Lake Michigan Monitoring Program harbor component.
-Currently, four of the 13 harbors along Illinois' Lake Michigan coastline are assessed.
-Additional harbors may be assessed in future years, as more data becomes available.
+Currently, all 13 harbors along the Lake Michigan shoreline in Illinois have been assessed.

 A summary of use-support for all Lake Michigan-basin waters and uses is shown below in Table ES-3.
-The entire 196 square miles of assessed Lake Michigan open waters were rated as Fully Supporting for the following uses: aquatic life, primary contact (e.g., swimming, water skiing), secondary contact, and public and food processing water supply.
-However, fish consumption use in the Illinois portion of Lake Michigan is assessed as Not Supporting (Poor) due to contamination from polychlorinated biphenyls (PCBs) and mercury.
-Also, aesthetic quality use in Lake Michigan open waters was assessed as Not Supporting due to exceedances of the Lake Michigan open water standard for total phosphorus.
-These exceedances of the water quality standard for total phosphorus in the open waters of Lake Michigan do not necessarily indicate that there are offensive conditions in the lake due to unnatural aquatic plant or algal growth.
-In addition, 5.5 miles of Lake Michigan shoreline in Illinois were assessed as Not Supporting (poor) due to contamination from Escherichia coli bacteria.
-This is the first cycle since 2004 that any Lake Michigan shoreline segments have been assessed as Fully Supporting primary contact use.
+The entire 196 square miles of assessed Lake Michigan open waters were rated as Fully Supporting for the following uses: aquatic life, primary contact (e.g., swimming, water skiing), aesthetic quality, and public and food processing water supply.
+However, the Illinois portion of Lake Michigan is assessed as Not Supporting for fish consumption use due to contamination from polychlorinated biphenyls and mercury.
+In addition, 64 miles of Lake Michigan shoreline in Illinois were assessed as Not Supporting primary contact and fish consumption use due to contamination from E. coli bacteria, polychlorinated biphenyls, and mercury.

 Table ES-3.
-Statewide Individual Use-Support Summary for Lake Michigan-BasinWaters, 2016
+Statewide Individual Use-Support Summary for Lake Michigan-Basin Waters, Reporting Cycle 2018